lljustycell999/Text-Document-Enhancer/README.md

   * pip install -r requirements.txt

 (WARNING: If this is your first time running this application, you may get an error that says "PACKAGES DO NOT MATCH THE HASHES FROM THE REQUIREMENTS FILE."
-What I did to fix this issue was reload Powershell and install the dependencies again, and then it worked.)
+What I did to fix this issue was reload PowerShell and install the dependencies again, and then it worked.)

 6: Run the project: